ijayhub/game-day-notifications-aws/README.md

 ### About The Project

-This project uses an event-driven architecture built with AWS services like Lambda, event bridge and SNS.
-It processes updates in real time, making the system scalable, reliable, and efficient.
-In simple term it ensures sports fans stay updated with real-time game scores, schedules, and results by subscriping.
-Subscribers/Users receive instant alerts via SMS or email.
+This project uses an event-driven architecture with AWS services like Lambda, EventBridge, and SNS to process updates in real-time.
+It ensures sports fans stay informed about game scores, schedules, and results.
+Subscribers receive alerts via SMS or email based on their chosen schedule.

 ### Overview